 In a typical Tui Na session, the client remains clothed but wears no shoes, and sits on a chair or lies on a massage table.
 The practitioner will ask the patient a series of questions, then begin treatment based on the answers to those questions.

 Tui Na practitioners employ a variety of methods to achieve their goal.
 Commonly used techniques include hand techniques to massage the soft tissue of the body, acupressure techniques to directly affect the flow of Qi, and manipulation techniques to realign the musculoskeletal and ligamentous relationships.
 The major focus of application is upon specific pain sites, acupressure points, energy meridians, and muscles and joints.
-Sessions last from 30 minutes to 1 hour.

 The type of massage delivered by a Tui Na practitioner can be quite vigorous and tends to be more task-focused than other types of bodywork.
 The client usually feels relaxed but energized by the treatment.
 Some patients may experience feelings of sleepiness or euphoria.